List of earthquakes in 1956

 This is a list of earthquakes in 1956.
 Only magnitude 6.0 or greater earthquakes appear on the list.
 Lower magnitude events are included if they have caused death, injury or damage.
 Events which occurred in remote areas will be excluded from the list as they wouldn't have generated significant media interest.
 All dates are listed according to UTC time.
 Again a fairly active year.
 11 magnitude 7.0+ earthquakes were recorded with the largest of those striking Greece in the summer.
 The event in Greece measured 7.7 and was one of the largest ever to affect the country.
 In all earthquakes in 1956 resulted in 910 fatalities.
 Iran had the deadliest event of the year with 347 deaths in October.
-Burma, Lebanon, Afghanistan, Greece and India also suffered from deadly events.
+Spain, Burma, Lebanon, Afghanistan, Greece and India also suffered from deadly events.